algon85/n-able-msp-diataxis/explanations/n-central-architecture.md

 ### The N-central Server
 The N-central server acts as the control plane for the platform.
 It coordinates communication with managed devices, evaluates monitoring checks, executes automation tasks, and stores configuration and historical data.

+Key responsibilities include:
+- Receiving status and performance data from agents and probes
+- Evaluating thresholds and generating alerts
+- Orchestrating scheduled tasks and automation policies
+- Serving the Web Console used by NOC professionals

+In cloud-hosted deployments, this server is operated and maintained by N-able.
+In on-premises deployments, it is installed and managed by the MSP.

 ### Data Storage & Integrity
 * **Database**:
 * **Integrity**: